Canon SX420 vs Fujifilm X30

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X30 is notably larger (19 percent) than the Canon SX420.
 Moreover, the X30 is markedly heavier (30 percent) than the SX420.
 In this context, it is worth noting that neither the SX420 nor the X30 are weather-sealed.

+Concerning battery life, the SX420 gets 195 shots out of its NB-11LH battery, while the X30 can take 470 images on a single charge of its NP-95 power pack.
 The power pack in the X30 can be charged via the USB port, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.